N55 Common Engine & Reliability Problems

 DIY Guide: Please help us out if you find a good guide to replacing N55 solenoids!

-5. N55 High Pressure Fuel Pump Failure (HPFP)
+5. N55 Engine Problems - High-Pressure Fuel Pump Failure (HPFP)

-However, unlike the N54’s HPFP which was granted a 10 year, 120,000 mile extended warranty, the N55 does NOT have an extended warranty on the HPFP.
-A majority of the faulty HPFP’s installed in early model N55’s likely failed under warranty and were replaced with the newest design that resolved the issues.
-There are still be some older N55’s out there running on the outdated HPFP, so this is something that may go wrong.
+However, unlike the N54’s HPFP which was granted a 10-year, 120,000-mile extended warranty, the N55 does NOT have an extended warranty on the HPFP.
+A majority of the faulty HPFPs installed in early model N55s likely failed under warranty and were replaced with the newest design that resolved the issues.
+There are still some older N55’s out there running on the outdated HPFP, so this is something that may go wrong.
+This is perhaps one of the most commonly talked about N55 engine problems.